Skip to main content

 string

 The provisioning client's unique identifier for the resource.
+This value must be unique across all users.

 userName